 This subtitle may be cited as the “Renewable Energy Portfolio Standard Amendment Act of 2024”.

 Sec.
 6012.
-The Renewable Energy Portfolio Standard Act of 2004, effective April 12, 2005 (D.C.
+Section 4 of the Renewable Energy Portfolio Standard Act of 2004, effective April 12, 2005 (D.C.
 Law 15-340; D.C.
-Official Code § 34-1431 et seq.), is amended as follows:
+Official Code § 34-1432), is amended as follows:

-(a) Section 4 (D.C.
-Official Code § 34–1432) is amended follows:

-(1) Subsection (b) is amended as follows:
+(a) Subsection (b) is amended as follows:

-(A) Designate the existing text as paragraph (1).
+(1) Designate the existing text as paragraph (1).

-(B) Add new paragraphs (2) and (3) to read as follows:
+(2) Add new paragraphs (2) and (3) to read as follows:

-“(2) The standard shall not apply to electricity sold to the District of Columbia government in Fiscal Years 2025, 2026, 2027, and 2028.
+“(2) The standard shall not apply to electricity sold to the District of Columbia government, not including independent agencies, authorities, or instrumentalities, beginning January 1, 2024, and ending September 30, 2028.

-“(3) Notwithstanding paragraph (2) of this subsection, the District of Columbia government shall not purchase renewable energy credits that do not meet the requirements of the standard unless it has ensured its energy supplier has met the standard through the purchase of renewable energy credits that meet the requirements of the standard to the extent that eligible renewable energy credits are available.”.
+“(3) The District of Columbia government shall not purchase renewable energy credits that do not meet the requirements of the standard until the electricity sold to the District of Columbia government is in compliance with the standard.”.

-(2) Subsection (e) is amended by adding a new paragraph (3) to read as follows:
+(b) Subsection (e) is amended by adding a new paragraph (3) to read as follows:

-“(3) Any solar energy system not located within the District or in a location served by a distribution feeder serving the District that was certified by the Commission prior to February 1, 2011 shall be decertified by the Commission no later than January 1, 2025.”.
+“(3) Any solar energy system that is not located within the District or in a location served by a distribution feeder serving the District and that was certified as eligible to produce renewable energy credits meeting the solar requirement of the renewable energy portfolio standard by the Commission prior to February 1, 2011, shall be decertified by the Commission effective January 1, 2025.”.

-(b) Section 6(c-1) (D.C.
-Official Code § 34-1434(c-1)) is amended by striking the phrase “between October 1 and November 1” and inserting the phrase “between June 1 and July 1” in its place.

 Sec.
 6013.
 Applicability.

-Subsection 6012(b) shall apply as of January 1, 2025.
+This subtitle shall apply as of January 1, 2024.

 SUBTITLE C. VISION ZERO PEDESTRIAN AND BICYCLE SAFETY FUND